Watering Your Lawn -- Best Practices

 Edited

-• Water deeply rather than frequently to encourage deep root growth
+• Water deeply rather than frequently — shallow watering builds shallow roots.

 When

-• Avoid watering in the evening, as prolonged moisture overnight promotes fungal growth
+• Avoid evening watering — overnight moisture promotes fungal growth.

 How

-• Water each zone for 20-30 minutes depending on your system's output
+• 20-30 minutes per zone depending on your system's flow rate.

-• It's okay for your lawn to go dormant (turn brown).
+• It's okay to let the lawn go dormant (brown).
 It will recover when rain returns.

-• We'll adjust our mowing schedule and height during drought conditions
+• We adjust mowing schedule and height to protect turf during drought.

 Was this article helpful?